evankilli/RP-Malcomb/docs/report/RP-Malcomb-Report.md

 ## Materials and Procedure

-The following procedure was created without accessing the data for this study first.
+The first procedure below was created without accessing the data for this study first.
+The second was created after investigating the data and its sources.

 ### Data
 2004 - 2010 DHS w/ GPS